smittytone/PreviewYaml/README.md

 - 1.2.2 *Unreleased*
     - Correctly render the bad YAML separator line.
+    - Revert NSTextViews to TextKit 1 (previously bumped to 2 by Xcode).
 - 1.2.1 *5 May 2024*
     - Revise thumbnailer to improve memory utilization and efficiency.
     - Fix the 'white flash' seen on first presenting the What's New sheet.